Palestinian who allegedly tried to stab Israeli fatally shot

 JERUSALEM (AP) — A Palestinian militant allegedly tried to stab an Israeli in the occupied West Bank on Saturday and the Israeli shot and killed the Palestinian.

-The Palestinian Health Ministry identified the Palestinian man as Tariq Maali and the Palestinian Islamic Jihad militant group later claimed him as a member.
+The Palestinian Health Ministry identified the Palestinian man as Tariq Maali, 42, and the Palestinian Islamic Jihad militant group later claimed him as a member.
 The health ministry said he was shot northwest of the Palestinian city of Ramallah in the occupied West Bank.

 The Israeli military said the man arrived at the outpost and tried to stab an Israeli civilian.
 The military said he was armed with a knife and that the Israeli, a settler, shot him.
 The settler wasn’t injured.